-Tyler Junior College has recently named new leaders in its Office of Technology Services and the School of Continuing Studies.
+Tyler Junior College has recently named new leaders in its human resources and academic affairs divisions.

 Murillo named chief human resources officer

 Dr. Rose Murillo has joined TJC as chief human resources officer (CHRO).